-First things first-there are several entrances to the park, but you should enter from the northern entrance which is east of the Joshua Tree Visitor center.
-Enter the park through the Utah trail and make your way towards the Arch Rock and further down the Pinto Basin road to the most beautiful section of the Park which is the Cholla Cactus Garden trail.
+There several entrances to Joshua Tree National Park, but you should enter from the northern entrance which is east of the Joshua Tree Visitor center.
+Enter the park through the Utah trail and make your way towards the Arch Rock and further down the Pinto Basin road to the most beautiful Joshua Tree trail, i.e. Cholla Cactus Garden trail.
 Rows and rows of fuzzy cacti will greet you with shimmering golden borders if you arrive as the dawn breaks and that in itself is a breathtakingly beautiful sight to behold.
 This part of the park is off limits to pets and you are advised to stay on the makeshift trail between the cacti taking care not to venture too close to them or touch them since these are “jumping” cacti and can easily penetrate skin and cause injury.
 Since we were there at sunrise, we had the trail completely to us with no other living being in sight.
 The stillness in the air, the golden rays of the sun bathing the rows and rows of cacti around us, painted a surreal scene like no other.
-A scene so romantic, so worthy of being a subject for a Matisse or Van Gogh painting, a scene totally worth the pains of waking up at 4 AM!
+This was one of the best Joshua tree hikes for us and definitely a must do for even a beginner while visiting Joshua Tree National Park for the first time.

-Next, we made a quick stop at the Skull Rock (a huge overhanging rock shaped like a skull) but found it too crowded and quickly moved on to our next destination-the iconic Keys View point from where you can see the famous San Andreas fault, the city of Palm Springs, the looming snow capped Mount San Jacinto and the Salton Sea.
+Next, we made a quick stop at the Skull Rock (a huge overhanging rock shaped like a skull) but found it too crowded and quickly moved on to our next destination-the iconic Keys View point at Joshua Tree from where you can see the famous San Andreas fault, the city of Palm Springs, the looming snow capped Mount San Jacinto and the Salton Sea.
 The road from Arch Rock to Keys View as well as the Black Rock Cayon further up north and west are the two best spots for viewing Joshua Trees.
 Most trees in this part of the park are full grown, mature ones unlike those in sparse southern entrance.

+We had a limited time to see everything during our day trip to Joshua Tree, but boy, were we glad to stop by the Keys View lookout point!
 The view from Keys View lookout point is jaw-dropping.
 Stair lead to the viewing area where its best to sit for some time and take in the serenity of the desert valley with the majestic mountains overlooking Palm Springs and Coachella Valley.
 On a clear day, the shimmering water of Salton sea is also visible.
-After Keys View you can either retrace your path toward Arch Rock too hike at Ryan mountains or make your way up north towards Barker Dam and Hidden Valley.
+After spending some time at Keys View, you have several options for Joshua tree hikes: you can either retrace your path toward Arch Rock to hike at Ryan mountains or make your way up north towards Barker Dam and Hidden Valley.
 We drove out of the park following the Park boulevard path towards the west entrance station and bid adieu to this beautiful landscape since it was getting too hot for further exploration.
 On our way out, we saw a long line of cars waiting to enter the park and thanked our lucky stars that we had managed to get in early.
+Post our second outing at the park, we had lunch at another amazing restaurant near Joshua tree, i.e. CrossRoads Cafe and Tavern, serving delicious grub with lots of vegetarian/vegan options.

 Joshua Tree National park represents a geology, ecosystem, flora &fauna habitat like no other and is unique in its beauty.
 It is unlike any other North American National park that you’ve visited, with a wilderness that is magical and captivating.
+I hope I could get you, dear reader, enticed enough by this Joshua Tree guide to visit this unique National Park!
 The beauty of the desert is understated, yet unparalleled and the only way to experience it is to lose yourselves in the land dotted with Joshua trees, piercing the stony, barren soil.
 The trails and hiking spots of interest to catch more of the breathtaking vistas are listed in this website here.
 Since Joshua Tree National Park has changing weather conditions and can get chilly in the early morning, it is better to dress in layers if you are interested in a sunrise.
 Joshua tree looks splendid at sundown as well, with the ghostly silhouette of the trees against a burnt orange-red sky.
 In addition, the park is also a great spot for some star gazing owing to the sky above being least polluted by the light from neighboring cities.
 So what are you waiting for?
-Get your cameras, tripod and hiking gear ready and come explore this park today!
+Get your cameras, tripod and hiking gear ready and come explore this park today, at least as a day trip from Palm Springs!
 As usual, be responsible while enjoying the national parks and play your role in conservation by leaving no trace behind of your visit, i.e. disposing off all kinds of trash, respecting the flora and fauna and following all posted signs.
-Post our second outing at the park, we had lunch at CrossRoads Cafe and Tavern, serving delicious grub with lots of vegetarian/vegan options.